 For quick, even baking and the perfect crust on treats from brownies to hot cross buns, what you want is a nine- by 13-inch anodized aluminum baking pan.
 Anodization ensures the metal is nonreactive, which keeps recipes such as lemon bars and lasagna from taking on a wonky metallic flavor.

-My favorite brownie pan goes the extra mile with a removable bottom, making it easy to extract fragile desserts for slicing into bars.
+This Fat Daddio's anodized aluminum brownie/cheesecake pan goes the extra mile with a removable bottom, making it easy to extract fragile desserts for slicing into bars.
+(Read more about the benefits of this brownie pan here.)

 A Cast Iron Skillet